Audition Dates for Fall 2022 admittance:

 Will an accompanist be available, or should I plan to bring my own?

 You won’t need an accompanist to audition for either band or chorus.
-Instrumental students will perform on their instrument for Dr. Foster, and any pitches or harmonizations for vocalists will be provided by Dr. Clements during the audition.
+Instrumental students will perform on their own instrument, and any pitches or harmonizations for vocalists will be provided during the audition.